 The National Security and Major Crimes Unit is responsible for prosecuting matters involving international and domestic terrorism, civil rights and hate crimes, human trafficking and child exploitation, cybercrime and identity theft, organized crime, immigration and customs enforcement, government program and defense contractor fraud, and environmental crimes.
 Raymond F. Miller is the Chief of the Unit.
-Stephen B. Reynolds and Krishna R. Patel are the Deputy Chiefs.
+Stephen B. Reynolds and Jacabed Rodriguez-Coss are the Deputy Chiefs.
 AUSA Reynolds also supervises the Office’s national security work and coordinates the District’s Anti-Terrorism Advisory Committee (ATAC).

 The Violent Crimes and Narcotics Unit includes the District’s Organized Crime and Drug Enforcement Task Force (OCDETF), Project Safe Neighborhoods (PSN) prosecutions, and violent crime, gangs and narcotics investigations.
 S. Dave Vatti is the Chief of the Unit, and AUSAs Robert M. Spector and Brian P. Leaming are the Deputy Chiefs.
 AUSA Spector is the District’s OCDETF Coordinator, which targets major drug trafficking operations responsible for the distribution of large quantities of narcotics by violent drug organizations, and AUSA Leaming serves as PSN Coordinator, overseeing firearms prosecutions that seek to deter the illegal possession of guns and reduce gun and gang violence.

 The Financial Fraud and Public Corruption Unit includes securities, commodities and investor fraud, public corruption, bank fraud and embezzlement, mortgage fraud, tax fraud, health care fraud, bankruptcy fraud and Foreign Corrupt Practices Act violations.
-Christopher M. Mattei is the Chief of the Unit, and Michael S. McGarry and David E. Novick are the Deputy Chiefs.
-This Unit includes the Connecticut Securities Fraud Task Force.
+David E. Novick is the Chief of the Unit, and Michael S. McGarry and Sarah P. Karwan are the Deputy Chiefs.
+This Unit includes the Connecticut Public Corruption Task Force and the Connecticut Securities Fraud Task Force.